-For pension plans with accumulated benefit obligations ("ABO") that exceed plan assets, the projected benefit obligation ("PBO"), ABO and fair value of plan assets of those plans were \$7,124 million, \$6,966 million and \$5,234 million, respectively, as of September 30, 2016 and \$3,636 million, \$3,581 million and \$2,939 million, respectively, as of September 30, 2015.
+For pension plans with accumulated benefit obligations (ABO) that exceed plan assets, the projected benefit obligation (PBO), ABO and fair value of plan assets of those plans were \$7,124 million, \$6,966 million and \$5,234 million, respectively, as of September 30, 2016 and \$3,636 million, \$3,581 million and \$2,939 million, respectively, as of September 30, 2015.

 In fiscal 2016, total employer contributions to the defined benefit pension plans were \$136 million, of which \$34 million were voluntary contributions made by the Company.
-The Company expects to contribute approximately \$326 million in cash to its defined benefit pension plans in fiscal 2017 including \$247 million due to change-in-control provisions triggered by the Tyco Merger.
-Projected benefit payments from the plans for continuing and discontinued operations as of September 30, 2016 are estimated as follows (in millions):
+The Company expects to contribute approximately \$326 million in cash to its defined benefit pension plans in fiscal 2017 including \$247 million due to change-in-control provisions triggered by the Tyco merger.
+Projected benefit payments from the plans as of September 30, 2016 are estimated as follows (in millions):